 Less than half of Queensland's train stations are fully accessible.
 At Maiwar stations Taringa and Auchenflower, navigation is practically impossible for people who use a wheelchair for mobility, our ageing population who may use a walking frame, or parents with prams.

-I’ve prepared an open letter to Minister Bailey, asking him to reverse that resignation and commit to full accessibility by the 2022 deadline.
-You can read the letter and add your name here.
+I’ve asked Minister Bailey to reverse that resignation and commit to full accessibility by the 2022 deadline.
+You can read his most recent letter to me here, and my response (which talks specifically about the urgent need for upgrades at Taringa) here.

 Auchenflower station upgrade submissions

 Auchenflower station is scheduled for upgrades, but we don’t know much about what they’ll include, or when they’ll be completed.

 I’ve made a submission based on my consultation with disability advocacy groups, individuals and other local organisations (which you can view on my website), and I’d encourage you to do the same - especially if you use Auchenflower station and/or have access needs which should be considered in the upgrade design.

 Writing a submission of your own is really easy.
 All you need to do is write an email to: email@example.com

 1. Start by mentioning how you're impacted by the lack of access at this station (do you live near by, do you use the station, or are you unable because of its dismal accessibility).

 2. Your input on the design: any thoughts or requests for what the station should include (any particular features etc).
 We are particularly highlighting that the Auchenflower station upgrade design should include a mechanism to allow disability access to one of the platforms via the underpass or directly from the street, by way of a lift or other design solution, which doesn't seem to be included in the current plans.
 We are also highlighting that the upgrade should also include better provisions for people cycling to the station.